Texas Medicaid And Medicare Overpayment

 I am attorney Alejandro Mora, and I am prepared to help you appeal Medicare and Medicaid overpayments.
 From my law office in Austin, my team and I serve health care professionals in Dallas-Fort Worth, Houston, and San Antonio and throughout Texas.
 Call The Law Offices of Alejandro Mora, PLLC, today at 512-937-1128 for a free initial consultation.

 Experienced Counsel From A Health Care Law Attorney

-Lawyer Alejandro Mora understands the labyrinth of regulations that govern Medicaid and Medicare.
-We thoroughly understand the procedures that the government uses when pursuing Medicaid and Medicaid overpayment claims.
-He can provide you with the information you need to make educated decisions about the course of action you want to pursue.
+I understand the labyrinth of regulations that govern Medicaid and Medicare.
+I thoroughly understand the procedures that the government uses when pursuing Medicaid and Medicare overpayment claims.
+I can provide you with the information you need to make educated decisions about the course of action you want to pursue.